Looking for some great design examples in 2020? Read on.

 The ’80s are back!

-Traditionally the way of establishing a vintage look is color scheme.
-Earthy, neutral, natural colors including hues of browns, tan, and darker colors, clay earth pigment colors, such as umber, ochre, and sienna, sandy yellow.
-But of course occasional splashes of others (particularly turquoise) to give contrast.
-The new decade is encompassing these design favorites but adding softer natural red as well aged creams and off whites especially for old paper effects.
+Traditionally the way of establishing a vintage look is the color scheme.
+Earthy, neutral, natural colors including hues of browns, tan, and darker colors, clay earth pigment colors, such as umber, ochre, and sienna, and sandy yellow.
+But of course occasional splashes of others (particularly turquoise) give contrast.
+The new decade is encompassing these design favorites but adding softer natural red as well-aged creams and off whites, especially for old paper effects.

-We found some cool design examples where the colors reflect the tone and create atmosphere.
+We found some cool design examples where the colors reflect the tone and create an atmosphere.

 You may also like to read Retro Design in Modern Times: An Ultra Inspiring Collection

 Repeat, repeat, repeat…

 An area of graphic design that used to be overlooked was pattern and texture.
 Easy and vital in fabric design, getting a similar effect in a visual way was a challenge but no longer.
 Design tools and software can create a sense of feel and touch, and in many ways pattern has developed alongside this.
 Both can be used individually or together to define a surface and can be impactful adding interest with imaginative use.
 Great design brings an overall feel to a piece, and patterns and textures can hold things together in unique ways.

 2020 has already seen this fashion continue to the fore and the selection we’ve woven together demonstrates ingenuity and design flair in different design areas from products to business cards.

 More awesome examples using repeat seamless patterns and other techniques.